-Northeast also has theater, music, and band opportunities for students to both participate in and watch as a spectator.
+Northeast also has theater, music, and band opportunities for students to both participate in as a performer or spectator.
 For example, in addition to theatre classes, through a cooperative agreement with the Norfolk Community Theater and the production of an all-college play, students participate in a wide variety of experiences in the production of theater.
-The many concerts and play productions put on throughout the academic year provide students, faculty, and staff events to attend in the performing arts.
+The many concerts and play productions put on throughout the academic year provide students, faculty, and staff events to attend and participate in the performing arts.